vexx32/vexx32.github.io/_posts/2018-12-06-Scripting-Fun-Word-Cloud-Generator.md

 It will accept piped or direct input of text to its `New-WordCloud` command, and you can freely explore different possibilities with the rather overdone set of parameters I gave it.
-If you make anything particularly interesting or pretty with it, do let me know!
+If you make anything particularly interesting or pretty with it, do let me know.

 Thanks for reading!